-- The first The Lord of the Rings film has the positive version, with closeups of sleeping hobbits mixed with Ringwraiths surrounding the beds.
+- The Lord of the Rings: The Fellowship of the Ring has the positive version, with closeups of sleeping hobbits mixed with Ringwraiths surrounding the beds.
 When the stabbing begins, we discover the beds were empty and the hobbits were in another room.

 - Collateral uses this, where an assassin is looking for a lawyer, while she gets a phone call warning her.
 We see him bursting into her office, only to cut and see that she's several floors above.

-- Saw 4 uses the same thing and brings Strahm together with the Jeff from part 3, and Rig with Hoffmann instead.
+- Saw IV uses the same thing and brings Strahm together with the Jeff from part 3, and Rig with Hoffmann instead.

-- The second Charlie's Angels film Full Throttle has this.
-There are scenes of some mafia groups makig their way to the rooftop of a certain hotel.
+- Charlie's Angels: Full Throttle has this.
+There are scenes of some mafia groups making their way to the rooftop of a certain hotel.
 Then there's a scene of former Angel Madison Lee getting ready to meet them.
-As the groups gathered at the rooftop, faces to the door, Madison makes her way to a, ready to meet them.
-Then…the door the groups were waiting at opens…to reveal a police inspector to puts them under arrest, then snipers from the surrounding buildings show up and the groups were taken in.
+As the groups gathered at the rooftop, faces to the door, Madison makes her way to a door, ready to meet them.
+Then the door the groups were waiting at opens to reveal a police inspector who puts them under arrest, then snipers from the surrounding buildings show up and the groups are taken in.
 Madison meanwhile, opens the door and sees nobody.
 The gangs had met at the rooftop of the wrong hotel, set up by the Angels.